Lyme Disease in Horses

 - The horse lives in or traveled to an area where the disease is prevalent

-Veterinarians have several options now to test for the presence of antibodies to the bacteria that causes Lyme Disease and will select the best one given the unique situation.
+Veterinarians have several blood test options (Snap 4Dx, whole cell and multiplex ELISA, and Western blot) to determine the horse’s exposure to the bacteria and subsequent presence of antibodies.
+Your vet will select the best testing method given the unique situation.

-Horse owners that live in a tick-infested area should follow advice to reduce exposure of their animals (and themselves) to these parasites such as Horse owners that live in a tick-infested area should follow advice to reduce exposure of their animals (and themselves) to these parasites such as:
+Horse owners who live in tick-infested areas should follow advice to reduce exposure of their animals (and themselves) to these parasites, such as:

 - Avoiding woods or forests